 Falling output suggests that the turbine is rotating more slowly than usual.
 Make sure that the enough water is entering the forebay and ensure that the source river is adequate for the flow being consumed.
 Otherwise, check the forebay and penstock filter and clean if necessary.
-There may be soft organic debris such as rotten leaves restricting the spear valve.
-Try running the valve completely closed and completely open one or two cycles.
-This may clear the valve of any foreign material and open it up to full power again.
-If that happens, then you should go to the forebay and be sure that it is clean, and eliminate the cause that allowed the foreign material into the pipeline in the first place.
-You can also check that the runner is free of leaves and other debris and that the turbine bearing has enough grease.
-Under certain conditions the generator may lose magnetism and result in loss of power.
-Its main winding may be re-magnetized by applying a 3V DC power source and energizing for approximately 30 seconds.
+Also check that the inside of the turbine casing is free of leaves and other debris and that the turbine bearing has enough grease.